Two variable logic with ultimately periodic counting: Conclusion

 \section{Conclusion}

-We have shown that we can extend the powerful language two-variable logic with counting to include ultimately periodic counting quantifiers without sacrificing decidability, and without losing the effective definability of the spectrum of formulas within Presburger arithmetic.
-We believe that by refining our proof we can obtain a $\twonexp$ bound on complexity.
+We have shown the Presburger definability of the solution set to certain graph problems.
+Using this, we show that can extend the powerful language two-variable logic with counting to include ultimately periodic counting quantifiers without sacrificing decidability, and without losing the effective definability of the spectrum of formulas within Presburger arithmetic.

+A number of complexity questions are left open by our work.
+We have obtained a $\twonexp$ bound on complexity of deciding satisfiability of the logic.
 However the only lower bound we know of is $\nexp$, inherited from $\fotwo$.

-We leave the analysis of the exact complexity for future work.
+A natural question left open by our work is the connection with other extensions of two-variable logic with counting.
+It has been shown that two-variable logic with counting remains decidable in the presence of a linear order \cite{twovariablecountorder}.
+It has also been shown that decidability is maintained when one of the relations is restricted to be an equivalence relation \cite{ctwocountequiv}.
+One would like to know if there is a common decidable extension of our logic and one of (or ideally, both of) these logics.

+We also leave open a number of other complexity questions for biregular graph analysis problems.
+In particular, the line between $\ptime$ and $\np$ for the membership problem of Subsection \ref{subsec:graphs} (with cardinalities in unary) is open.